 Scientists hoping to educate the public about environmental concerns could do themselves and the public a favor by abandoning hyperbolic scare tactics in favor of straightforward talk, according to a prominent scientist.
-Steve Chu, the director of Lawrence Berkeley National Lab and a Nobel Prize winner in physics, chastised some …
+Steve Chu, the director of Lawrence Berkeley National Lab and a Nobel Prize winner in physics, chastised …

 Intellectual honesty doesn't get grant money, tenure or incite public angst.
 All of which are necessary to maintain the "scientists" in a manner to which they have become accustomed.